Naereen/web-sphinx/demo.rst

 ..
 WARNING:: Strong prose may provoke extreme mental exertion.
    Reader discretion is strongly advised.

-.. admonition:: And, by the way...
+.. admonition:: And, by the way…

    You can make up your own admonition too.